 Filtering, Narrowing & Expanding Relevant Keywords

-Note: A detailed review of the initial list of keywords that those top ranking URLs also ranked for include a number of brand phrases, irrelevant terms and non-sequitor results that should be filtered out in a more thorough keyword research process.
+Note on case studies: A detailed review of the initial list of keywords that those top ranking URLs also ranked for include a number of brand phrases, irrelevant terms and non-sequitor results that should be filtered out in a more thorough keyword research process.
 You also can, with SEO arcade, start with up to 5 different “seed keywords” to capture all of the very different ways people might find your service, for example “Vinyasa yoga, stretching classes etc,”.